alexlai2860/alexlai2860.github.io/index.md

 If you are interested in my work or research, please feel free to contact me. -->

 My name is **Jianyu Lai (赖建宇)**.
 I am a Master of Philosophy student in Data Science and Analytics at The Hong Kong University of Science and Technology (Guangzhou), supervised by Prof. Lei Zhu.
-During my graduate studies, I have developed a strong interest and focus on **low-level vision**, **computational photography**, and **AIGC** (Artificial Intelligence Generated Content).
+During my graduate studies, I have developed a strong interest and focus on **low-level vision**, **MLLM**, and **AIGC** .
 I am fortunate that my first paper has been accepted by CVPR 2025, and I am actively exploring new frontiers in these areas.
-Notably, my recent work includes **Postercraft**, an end-to-end poster generation project that leverages cutting-edge AIGC techniques.
+My recent work includes **Postercraft**, an end-to-end poster generation framework that leverages cutting-edge AIGC techniques.

 If you are interested in my work or research, please feel free to contact me.